Thaloc/Thaloc/README.md

+## Hi there!
 Welcome to my GitHub profile.

 This space serves as a central hub for my professional and academic work, chronicling my progression toward a career in Machine Learning and Artificial Intelligence.